 If you are like me, you are always looking for new ways to jazz up your winter days and make them more exciting.
 There’s nothing better than a fun game to play with family or friends when it’s cold outside and you are stuck indoors.

-My family’s favorites are Winter Charades, Winter Bingo, Winter Would You Rather, and of course, Winter Scattergories!
+My family’s favorites are Winter Charades, Winter Bingo, Winter Would You Rather, our hilarious Frost Jokes, Winter Riddles, Snow-tastic Jokes, Winter Minute to Win It Games, and of course, Winter Scattergories!

 They get so excited when we pull out our scattergories lists and start playing!
 Don’t miss this awesome game that your whole family will enjoy!